polyglotdev/test-with-go/README.md

   }
 }
 ```
 👆🏾 This is an example of a 💩 test.
 We are looking to make sure that the constant matches the test.
 The reality of this test asks that we verify that a engineer can copy and paste a string.
+If we are verifying that the `const` not being set blows something up, we should test **that thing**.